State Sales Tax: Trends and Updates Since South Dakota v. Wayfair

 Buckingham, Doolittle & Burroughs, LLC

-Voluntary Disclosure Considerations and Implementation (Please include this title for his talking points)
+Voluntary Disclosure Considerations and Implementation

 - Evaluating the historic state/local tax exposure.